YSD BLOG

 Are you going to delay making the change you know you need to make?
 For what reason?
 If you know it needs to be done are you dragging your feet thinking it will get better by itself?
 Normally bad behaviors don't go away by themselves and they tend to nag at you for years even after you have quit them.

-You can change your behaviors when you change your spirit, your thinking and your approach to life.
-The revitalization to the happiness generated in your life is the reward you get for dropping bad behaviors.
+You can change your behaviors when you change your spirit, your thinking, and your approach to life.
+The revitalization of the happiness generated in your life is the reward you get for dropping bad behaviors.

 Now about my weight...